 On March 15, 2021, we also entered into a senior secured asset-based credit facility ("ABL Facility") with Bank of America, N.A. ("Bank of America") as agent, for the lenders party thereto.
 The ABL Facility provides a new senior secured asset-based revolving credit facility up to a principal amount of \$150 million, which includes a sublimit for the issuance of letters of credit up to \$5 million.
 The ABL Facility may be increased up to an additional \$50 million at the Borrowers' request and the Lenders' option, subject to customary conditions.
-In December 2021, we amended our ABL Facility to temporarily increase our borrowing capacity from \$150 million to \$175 million until June 2022, at which time our borrowing capacity will go down to \$65 million.
+In June 2022, we further amended our ABL Facility to temporarily increase our borrowing capacity by \$25 million to \$200 million through December 31, 2022, which thereafter will be reduced to \$175 million.
+In November 2022, we entered into a third amendment to our ABL Facility to provide certain EBITDA adjustments with respect to our financial covenants.
 The ABL Facility includes a separate first in, last out (FILO) tranche, which allows the Company to borrow at higher advance rates on eligible accounts receivables and inventory balances.
-As of March 31, 2022, we had borrowing capacity of \$30.6 million.
+As of September 30, 2022, we had borrowing capacity of \$34.3 million.

-The ABL Facility is collateralized by a first-lien on accounts receivable, inventory, cash and related assets and asccond-lien on substantially all other assets.
+The ABL Facility is collateralized by a first-lien on accounts receivable, inventory, cash and related assets and a second-lien on substantially all other assets.
 The ABL Facility matures on March 15, 2026.
 Interest on the ABL Facility is based on the amount available to be borrowed as set forth on the following chart: